shazm12/krypto-frontend-challenge/README.md

 # Krypto Frontend Challenge

-This is a E Commerce Application in which usersc an browse trough the products, add them to cart , and also order them accordingly.
+This is a E Commerce Application in which users can browse trough the products, add them to cart , and also order them accordingly.

 # Made using ⚒️
 - React